2019 China Tea Trip

-Cities and modern tea facilities will be much better accommodated.
+Cities and modern tea facilities will be much better accommodating.

-We'll make sure to have a good mix of all aspect of tea and China to give everyone a comprehensive understanding of tea.
+We'll make sure to have a good mix of all aspects of tea and China to give everyone a comprehensive understanding of tea.

 Pre-Book the Tea Tour!

-We are offering an introduction price of $5,000.
+We are offering an introductory price of $5,000.

 2019 Trip Dates: TBD, Approximately Begging of May.